Custom Event Notification Templates¶

 has the value "my_server"

-, the embedded DQL function and the final executed DQL statement are as follows:
+, the embedded DQL function and the final DQL statement executed are as follows:

 Warning

-- Embedded DQL queries should be placed at the beginning of the template.
+- Embedded DQL queries should be placed at the beginning of the template

-- The result name (here
+- The query result name (here

 dql_data